Coping With Grief in a ‘Get Over it’ and ‘Move On’ World

-Because so much violence is going on, some of us box ourselves into a closed crate that we have carefully designed, trying to protect ourselves from the things we fear.
+Because so much violence is going on, some people box themselves into a closed crate that they have carefully designed, trying to protect themselves from the things they fear.

-However, we must not do this because what we are doing is closing ourselves off to the possibility and significance of life.
+However, you must not do this because what you are doing is closing yourself off to the possibility and significance of life.

 Grief can be the garden of compassion.
 If you keep your heart open through everything, your pain can become your greatest ally in your life's search for love and wisdom.
 Rumi

 Ways to get through the worst of times: